yairgil/Docker-Provider/README.md

 Note : The agent version(s) below has dates (ciprod<mmddyyyy>), which indicate the agent build dates (not release dates)

+### 01/07/2020 -
+##### Version microsoft/oms:ciprod01072020 Version mcr.microsoft.com/azuremonitor/containerinsights/ciprod:ciprod01072020
+## Code change log
+- Switch between 10255(old) and 10250(new) ports for cadvisor for older and newer versions of kubernetes
+## Customer Impact
+- Node cpu, node memory, container cpu and container memory metrics were obtained earlier by querying kubelet readonly port(http://$NODE_IP:10255).
+Agent now supports getting these metrics from kubelet port(https://$NODE_IP:10250) as well.
+During the agent startup, it checks for connectivity to kubelet port(https://$NODE_IP:10250), and if it fails the metrics source is defaulted to readonly port(http://$NODE_IP:10255).

 ### 12/04/2019 -
 ##### Version microsoft/oms:ciprod12042019 Version mcr.microsoft.com/azuremonitor/containerinsights/ciprod:ciprod12042019
 - Fix scheduler for all input plugins